Pomeranians are adorable little dogs with fox-like faces and fluffy coats.

 - Socialization: Pomeranian puppies need early socialization and exposure to many different people, pets, places, smells, sounds, and sights.

 - Exercise: Before bringing home a Pomeranian, you need to make sure that you can manage the exercise needs of this furry pal.
-Pomeranians need moderate level of daily exercise and mental challenges.
+Pomeranians need a moderate level of daily exercise and mental challenges.

 - Training: Pomeranians are energetic dogs and require consistent training right from the beginning.
 Untrained Poms will struggle to get along with people and other pets.